shalini-ds/GRIP-TASK-Data-Science-Internship/README.md

 **From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.**

 # Task 3 - Exploring Exploratory Data Analysis
-**For the given 'Sample superstore' dataset, performing EDA and as a Business Analysist trying to fin out the week areas where i can work more to make profit.**
+**For the given 'Sample superstore' dataset, performing EDA and as a Business Analysist trying to find-out the weak areas where i can work more to make profit.**